17, January, 2018 Changing tomorrow - how RGU is preparing practitioners to challenge traditional service delivery through partnership working

-Social Work & Social Sciences: Professional Development
+Social Work & Social Sciences: Continuing Professional Development (CPD)

 Professional development is an ideal way to boost your career prospects and make you better at your job.
 Flexible study allows you to update your knowledge and skills, fitting your study around your other responsibilities.

-- Understanding Attachment, Trauma and Resilience for multi-professional teams
+- Understanding attachment, trauma and resilience for multi-professional teams

 A course for those wishing to be involved in the assessment of social work student practice learning opportunities.